 Over in Israel, which is leading the global race to vaccinate populations, the authorities initially claimed to be paying the equivalent of £22 per dose of the Pfizer jab - substantially more than the UK is shelling out.
 And the price paid by the Israelis may be even higher, with a health official later telling public broadcaster Kan that each dose had actually cost his country £34.

-Meanwhile, Belgium’s Budget State Secretary Eva De Bleeker gave an insight into what the EU is paying when she accidentally tweeted a table last month that showed the price of each jab.
-The now-deleted tweet revealed that the EU is handing over €1.78 (£1.59) for each dose of the Oxford vaccine and €12 (£10.60) for the Pfizer version.
+Belgium’s budget state secretary Eva De Bleeker gave an insight into what the EU is paying when she accidentally tweeted a table in December that showed the price of each jab.
+The bloc is paying €12 (£10.60) for the Pfizer version.

 In Russia, the manufacturers of the one-dose Sputnik vaccine said in a statement back in November that the cost of its vaccine “for international markets will be less than $10 per dose starting from February 2021”.

 “Thus, Sputnik V will be two or more times cheaper than foreign vaccines based on mRNA technology with similar efficacy rates,” the company added.
 No reliable figures exist on what individual countries have paid for the Russian vaccine, with Hungary and Slovakia becoming the first EU countries to negotiate the purchase of the jab that is yet to be given approval by the European Medicines Agency.